mariohhd/github-copilot-workshop-labs-5/README.md

 - [GitHub Copilot](https://copilot.github.com/) extensions installed.
 - Python 3.8 or higher
 - Pytest
+- FastAPI
-- Flask
+- Uvicorn

 ## Getting started

 1. Clone this repository.
 2. Open the project in Visual Studio Code or your favorite editor.
 3. Install the necessary dependencies by running `pip install -r requirements.txt` in your virtual environment.
-4. Run the application using `python app/app.py` (virtual environment is already configured).
+4. Run the application using `uvicorn app.app:app --reload` or `python app/app.py` (virtual environment is already configured).
+5. Access the API documentation at `http://127.0.0.1:8000/docs` (Swagger UI) or `http://127.0.0.1:8000/redoc` (ReDoc).
-5. Fix any issues in the code to ensure the API endpoints work as expected.
+6. Test the API endpoints to ensure they work as expected.

 ## Challenges